-The value of a battery is often considered in terms of its battery life.
-A battery that never dies?
-Sounds great.
-But the 2016 invention of a short-term, self-destructing battery is making waves.
-Iowa State University mechanical engineering professor Reza Montazami lead a team of researchers in creating what they are calling the first practical transient battery.
+The 2016 invention of a short-term, self-destructing battery definitely made waves.
+Iowa State University mechanical engineering professor Reza Montazami lead a team of researchers in creating what they called the first practical transient battery.

 The battery is tiny—just 5x6 mm, and 1 mm thick.
 It contains an anode, a cathode, and an electrolyte separator, like most batteries, and is sandwiched between two layers of polyvinyl alcohol-based polymer.
 When you drop the battery in water, that polymer casing swells, causing the electrodes to break apart and dissolve completely except for a certain quantity of nanoparticles, which don't degrade.
 This also happens when the battery is exposed to heat or light.
 The entire process takes about a half-hour.